zqzneptune/ComplexMap/docs/reference/exportNetwork.md

-# Export a ComplexMap Network for External Tools
+# Export a ComplexMap Network for External Tools (Cytoscape)

-This function exports the node and edge tables from a \`ComplexMap\` object into a format suitable for widely used network visualization software, such as Cytoscape.
+Exports the \`ComplexMap\` nodes and edges to compatible file formats, preserving systems biology attributes like Specificity Scores and Functional Domains.

 ## Usage